Nightforce CFS 6-36x50 Spotting Scope w/MIL-XTs Reticle & Accessory Cage Kit C696

 What is the maximum effective range of the Nightforce CFS 6-36x50?

-The Nightforce CFS is designed for long-range precision shooting, making it effective at distances exceeding 1000 yards, depending on your caliber and conditions.
+This spotting scope is designed for long-range precision shooting, effective at distances exceeding 1000 yards, depending on caliber and environmental conditions.

 How do I maintain the CFS spotting scope?

-To maintain your spotting scope, regularly clean the lenses with a microfiber cloth and lens cleaner.
-Store it in a cool, dry place when not in use, and avoid exposure to extreme temperatures.
+Regular cleaning of the lenses with a microfiber cloth and appropriate lens cleaner is recommended.
+Store in a cool, dry place and avoid exposure to extreme temperatures for optimal longevity.

 Similar Models